carlnotsagan/carlnotsagan.github.io/resources.md

 Additionally, I have provided a
 <a href="/fellowships/nsf_grfp/template_dir.zip">template directory</a>
 template directory
 that one may use for formatting their essays.
+This template complies with the formatting requirements.
 <br>
 <br>